Kokkashugi: Axis powers

-End of Kokkashugi
+In post-war

 Kokkashugi was discredited and destroyed by the failure of Japan's military in World War II.
 After the surrender of Japan, Japan was put under Allied occupation.
 Some of its former military leaders were tried for war crimes before the Tokyo tribunal, the government educational system was revised, and the tenets of liberal democracy were written into the post-war Constitution of Japan as one of its key themes.

 The collapse of statist ideologies in 1945–1946 was paralleled by a formalization of relations between the Shinto religion and the Japanese state, including disestablishment: termination of Shinto's status as a state religion.
 In August 1945, the term State Shinto (Kokka Shintō) was invented to refer to some aspects of statism.
 On 1 January 1946, Emperor Shōwa issued an imperial rescript, sometimes referred as the Ningen-sengen ("Humanity Declaration") in which he quoted the Five Charter Oath (Gokajō no Goseimon) of his grandfather, Emperor Meiji and renounced officially "the false conception that the Emperor is a divinity".
 However, the wording of the Declaration – in the court language of the Imperial family, an archaic Japanese dialect known as Kyūteigo – and content of this statement have been the subject of much debate.
 For instance, the renunciation did not include the word usually used to impute the Emperor's divinity: arahitogami ("living god").
 It instead used the unusual word akitsumikami, which was officially translated as "divinity", but more literally meant "manifestation/incarnation of a kami ("god/spirit")".
 Hence, commentators such as John W. Dower and Herbert P. Bix have argued, Hirohito did not specifically deny being a "living god" (arahitogami).

+During the Cold War, in South Korea—a former colony of the Empire—former "collaborators" rose to become the conservative elite.
+Following the establishment of the republic in 1948, right-wing regimes led by figures such as Syngman Rhee and Park Chung-hee adopted elements of Kokkashugi to eliminate the political left through radical anti-communism and to promote state-capitalist economic growth.
+This subsequently influenced the rise of anti-Japanese sentiment among left-wing nationalists after South Korea transitioned into a liberal democracy.